mit-nlp/MITIE/README.md

 cd mitielib
 make
 ```
 This produces shared and static library files in the mitielib folder.
-On a non-UNIX system you can use
+Or you can use
 CMake to compile a shared library by typing:
 ```
 cd mitielib